<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3248926035247507&amp;ev=PageView&amp;noscript=1">

 Dia de los Muertos at Merritt College

 On Wednesday, October 30, our college community—students, staff, faculty, and administrators—came together for Dia de los Muertos to honor and remember loved ones who have passed.
 This meaningful gathering occurred in the Student Lounge, Library, and hallways of the R-building.
-During the event, Sociolzzogy students and our Puentistas acknowledged the children and parents who have lost their lives in Palestine.
-Professor Alex Garcia and La Danza enriched the celebration by providing a historic lens for ceremonial drumming, Aztec dancing, and a beautiful altar presentation.
+During the event, Sociology students and our Puentistas acknowledged the children and parents who have lost their lives in Palestine.
+Professor Alex Garcia and La Danza enriched the celebration by providing a historical lens for ceremonial drumming, Aztec dancing, and a beautiful altar presentation.
 Dr. Lilia Chavez shared two songs and a prayer about taking care of ourselves and honoring our ancestors.
 The Puente Program also shared the history of Día de los Muertos, pan dulce, and champurrado (hot chocolate).
 The following Sunday, November 3, Merritt College was out in the Fruitvale as part of the City of Oakland’s Dia De Los Muertos Festival.

 Merritt BoT Report 11 12 24_5